Mainstream Support Has Ended

 Tweaking and customizing Windows involves changing the way Windows 7 does certain tasks or displays its content.
 Themes and other features are built into Windows 7, but there are other ways to make these changes.

-If you're like me, you find the "shortcut to" in the name of new shortcuts annoying because this adds extensively to the size of icon descriptions for little value.
+If you're like me, you find the "shortcut to" in the name of new shortcuts annoying because this adds extensively to the length of the shortcut description while providing little value.
 You can tell it's a shortcut by the little arrow placed on the icon.

 - You can simply rename the shortcut text (right-click the shortcut then select Rename) to remove the “— Shortcut” text in the description.